wulfland/Code2Cloud/hol/01-Issues_Discussions_Pages.md

 4. Pin the question and the announcement to discussion
 5. See [here](https://github.com/wulfland/AccelerateDevOps/discussions) for ideas

-## Rendering markdonw as HTML with GitHub Pages
+## Optional: Rendering markdonw as HTML with GitHub Pages

 1. Create a markdown file `index.md` hand add metadata `layout: home` amd some sample markdown